tmkeller/note-taker/README.md

 Clone the git repo into your home directory, navigate there, then type npm i to install all dependencies.

 ## Usage
 Type node start.js or npm start to run application.
+Note Taker Express App is configured to run on port 8080 of your localhost, or you can view the live version at https://tmkeller-note-taker.herokuapp.com/ as of this writing.

 ## Contributing
 Fork this repository at https://github.com/tmkeller/note-taker